wherobots/wherobots-typescript-sdk/README.md

 # Wherobots TypesSript SDK

-TypeScript SDK for interacting with Wherobots DB.
-This package implements a Node.js client to programmatically connect to a Wherobots DB runtime and execute Spatial SQL queries.
+TypeScript SDK for interacting with WherobotsDB.
+This package implements a Node.js client that programmatically connects to a WherobotsDB runtime and execute Spatial SQL queries.

 :warning: WARNING: This package is currently in Alpha.
-It is not recommended for production use.
+It is not recommended for use in production.
-API interfaces may be subject to change.
+API interfaces are subject to change.

 ## Prerequisites